Azure-Samples/digital-twins-samples/scripts/README.md

 products:
 - azure
 - azure-digital-twins
-description: "How to deploy Azure Digital Twins using automated Powershell scripts"
+description: Script for deploying Azure Digital Twins and associated resources using automated Powershell script
 ---

-# Use Automated scripts to deploy Azure Digital Twins
+# Use automated script to deploy Azure Digital Twins

-Deploy.ps1 is an Azure Digital Twins code sample used to deploy an Azure Digital Twins instance and set the required permissions.
-It can also be used as a starting point for writing your own scripted interactions.
+*Deploy.ps1* is an Azure Digital Twins code sample that can be used to deploy an Azure Digital Twins instance, including setting up required Azure AD permissions.
+It can also be used to set up additional Azure resources to be used along with Azure Digital Twins in an end-to-end solution.

+You can use the script directly to deploy resources, or reference it as a starting point for writing your own scripted interactions.

 ## Prerequisites